flip-hoisting: Exploiting Repeated Parameters in Discrete Probabilistic Programs: IMPLEMENTATION EVALUATION

-We evaluated the \flip{} count and the BDD sizes of the benchmarks when we applied global \fliphoisting{} with and without the Sequential encoding.
-Global hoisting, while more general than local hoisting, is a more nuanced phenomenon that is not as wide-spread in Bayesian networks.
-Nonetheless, it still helped some examples and their results are presented in Tables~\ref{tab:flip_count_global} and~\ref{tab:bdd_size_global}.

-The largest improvement from global hoisting was \textsc{emdec6g}, where 34 \flip{}s were eliminated and the BDD size was decreased by 34 nodes. \textsc{tcc4e} and \textsc{win95pts} had some decreases in BDD size following their slight decrease in \flip{} count as well.
+One program structure present in probabilistic verification and not Bayesian networks is the use of functions.
+As \fh{} is an intra-procedural program analysis, we apply the optimization to each function, and we observe that the function \textsc{step} in \textsc{nand} benefits from the optimization.
+Though the reduction in BDD size of the function is only 2.72\% of the original, the improvement from \fh{} is compounded substantially because the function is called multiple times.
+These results show that local \fh{} is a general optimization that helps probabilistic models other than Bayesian networks.

+\paragraph{Hoisting with loopy probabilistic programs.} As seen in the probabilistic verification programs, loopy programs especially benefit from the effects of \fh{}. \dice{} supports statically bounded recursion and thus also bounded loops.
+Since \fh{} is an intra-procedural program analysis, the optimization is applied once to the body of the function (the body of the loop), and the benefits are reaped each time the function is called (each iteration of the loop).
+Figure \ref{fig:examples-weather} shows the end-to-end inference time for the \textsc{weather} probabilistic verification program with increasing number of loop iterations ($n$).

+\paragraph{Global Hoisting.} We evaluate the BDD sizes of the programs when we applied global \fh{} in addition to local \fh{}.
+While it is possible to apply local and global \fh{} in either order -- the difference being which of the \flip{}s are hoisted together in the program and the corresponding LCA that they are hoisted to -- we perform local before global hoisting to minimize tracking data-flow facts.

+While more general than local hoisting, global hoisting is a more nuanced phenomenon that is not as widespread in existing programs.
+It still helped some examples in terms of size and their results are presented in Table~\ref{tab:global-examples}.
+The largest improvement from global hoisting was \textsc{emdec6g}, where the BDD size was decreased by 34 nodes.
+The compilation time suffered from the overhead of running the data-flow analysis.
+Though marginal, small reductions in BDD size are still important improvements with respect to the \dice{} system.
+Since \dice{} compilation is modular, the same BDD can be reused in further compilation.
+Thus, the improvements can compound to have a greater effect, as seen in the loopy programs.
 In the future, we aim to broaden the scope of global hoisting to richer classes of \texttt{if}-expressions, and further tighten the relationship between global hoisting and the underlying inference algorithm.